Cost of dance competitions – Questions and Answers

 Hello – I have always dreamed of competing in ballroom dance – and have started lessons a few months ago.
 I am currently at bronze level.
 My dance teacher has told me about a local competition coming up – and even though my goal has been to compete, I had absolutely NO idea what competitive ballroom dancing entailed.
-He said it would be a pro-am type of competition (which I prefer), however, can anyone please tell me what the average cost is to the student of a studio who wants to compete in a pro-am competition?
+He said it would be a pro-am type of competition (which I prefer), however, can anyone please tell me what the average cost of dance competitions for a student who wants to compete in a pro-am competition?
 Thanks…

-2) Many give a discounted per entry fee if you buy a “package”
+2) Many give a discount per entry fee if you buy a “package”

 3) A package can be a combination of “hotel room, admission fee to your dancing session e.g., morning or evening”, evening show ticket, meals…so you would have to see if the cost of a Package is better for you than paying for everything separately.

-5) Some studios also charge a studio fee…your going to pay the “studio” a fee for competing with the “pro” as they deem it “time away” that they could be earning $$$ in his absence.
+5) Some dance studios also charge a studio fee…your going to pay the “studio” a fee for competing with the “pro” as they deem it “time away” that they could be earning $$$ in his absence.
 Because most teachers teach an average of 6 to 12 lessons per day, the studio owner charges a fee for taking the teacher away as he/she will not be able to teach for the studio while at the dance competition with a student.

-7) Make-up – also Comp vendor unless you know how to do your own stage make-up
+7) Make-up – same thing as hair.
+Unless you know how to do your own stage make-up

-8) Any accessories your going to purchase to accent your hair
+8) Any accessories you are going to purchase to accent your hair

-9) Ballroom competition dress or costumes (rental or purchased).
+9) Ballroom competition costumes (rental or purchased).
 You can find quality second hand costumes at discounted prices!

-10) Shoes – do not go onto the comp floor with dirty used shoes.
+10) Dance Shoes – do not go onto the comp floor with dirty used shoes.

 11) Will your “pro” charge his fee per day or will it be per dance…